tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 1. Once the changes indicated in the previous sections have been made, use the Token Simulator File to simulate a transaction and obtain a sample of a Google Pay Token.
 The simulator can be visualized <a href="https://developers.payulatam.com/latam/en/docs/integrations/api-integration/simulator.html" target="_blank">here</a>.

 {{% alert title="Note" color="info"%}}

 To ensure correct processing, use cards whose name do NOT start with "Test".

 {{% /alert %}}

 2. Use the information on the sample of the Google Pay Token to fill out the PayU Request.
 Send it to PayU to get proof of an approved transaction.
 If you have results that are not approved, please review the documentation from the steps above.

 <video width="630" height="300" controls>
 	<source src="/assets/GooglePay/API.mp4" type="video/mp4">
- 	Your browser does not support the video tag.
 </video>

 #### Testing for Merchants with Web Checkout Integration: